vanderkooi/auto-dehumidifier/README.md

 HOW TO USE:

-More to come on the details of putting this project into motion...
+Check out my post on my personal website for the technical implementation of this project at http://tvanderkooi.com/projects/auto-dehumidifier/